bansallab/vaccinetracking/vacc_data/README.md

 #### State Data
 GA, VA, TX, CO, NC, OH, CA
-- Added from respective state health dept. However, in GA and NC, there are a handful of counties (13039, 13053, 13179, 37173, 37133, 37051, 37117, 51001, 51105,51520,51740, 51710) where CDC > State so we use CDC data for those to capture vaccinations at by Veterans Affairs, the DoD, the Bureau of Prisons or the Indian Health Service.
+- Added from respective state health dept due to past errors observed in the CDC data.
+However, in GA and NC, there are a handful of counties (13039, 13053, 13179, 37173, 37133, 37051, 37117, 51001, 51105,51520,51740, 51710) where CDC > State so we use CDC data for those to capture vaccinations at by Veterans Affairs, the DoD, the Bureau of Prisons or the Indian Health Service.

-NM, VT, TN:
-- The data for these states are from a data aggregator.
-The dates for which this data is available for each state is used; for any dates before the earliest available date for each state, the CDC data is used.
-Additionally there are a handful of counties where CDC > State so we use CDC data for those to capture vaccinations at by Veterans Affairs, the DoD, the Bureau of Prisons or the Indian Health Service.
-- These states do not provide booster vaccination data at the county-level, so we rely on CDC data for booster coverage levels.

 HI
 - Doesn't have county data, but there is little within-state variation, so we have downscaled state coverage values (from CDC state data) using population weighting.
 (We note that the CDC has added some county-level data for HI since Oct 22 2021, but these data seem to have errors, so we are not currently using them)

-WV
-- We only have most recent weeks of corrected data.
-So we scale up incorrect CDC data time series to corrected end points.

 MA
 - Three counties (Barnstable, Nantucket, Dukes) have incorrect data in CDC.
 So we scale use the timeseries for a neighboring county and rescale it to match the current corrected value.